 When it comes to maintaining good health and avoiding lifestyle diseases, many people are opting to eat a gluten-free diet.
 But not many people know what is a gluten free diet and how does it benefit one’s health.

 Before you adopt a certain dietary practice, it’s important to be aware of it.
 Gluten is a protein that is found in rye, triticale, barley and wheat.
 It is a common assumption that gluten-free diets are meant only for people who suffer from food allergies or celiac disease.
 While this is true, there are people without any medical condition who are eliminating gluten from their diets.
 This transition to living a gluten-free lifestyle is the result of the many benefits this diet provides.

 This article discusses some of the benefits of a diet without gluten.

 Eating a Healthier Diet

 Avoiding foods that contain gluten inadvertently means eating healthier.
 A gluten-free diet excludes a lot of packaged and processed foods that notoriously contain unhealthy sugars and bad fats.
-So, this diet focuses on eating unprocessed meats, fresh fruits and vegetables.
+So, this diet focuses on eating unprocessed meats, fresh fruits, vegetables, and taking immune support supplements.

 Improved Nutrient Absorption